sinhrks/pyopendata/doc/source/overview.rst

 Overview
 ========

-``pyopendata`` is an Python utility to offer an unified API to world various data sources, outputs ``pandas.DataFrame`` format.
+``pyopendata`` is a Python utility to offer an unified API to read world various data sources, and output ``pandas.DataFrame``.

-This is an unstable release and APIs are forced to be changed.
+This is an unstable release and API is forced to be changed.

 Installation
 ============